Are You Struggling With a Major Life Transition?

 It can be very hard to see past that line of reasoning, but if you're reading this, you likely know deep down that change needs to happen.
 With any important venture, risk is a factor, but just because you can't see a clear, safe path forward to greater overall fulfillment doesn’t mean that there isn’t one.
-I also encourage you to consider the risks that come with doing nothing, especially if you are feeling unhappy, unmotivated and unsatisfied in your current life.

 I can't change my life or live my dreams.
 It wouldn't work out for me.